You may have found this article, after asking Mr Google a question…just like Edith:

 The life insurance company will postpone until your test results are available.

-Say, for example, you have knee surgery next month.
+Say, for example, you have surgery next month.

 But a different insurer may come to a different conclusion and offer you cover.

 Don’t panic if your bank declined or postponed you.